MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/rest/csharp.md

 ms.author: scottwhi
 ---

-# Quickstart: Send a search request to Bing Entity Search API using C#
+# Quickstart: Search for entities and local businesses using C# and Bing Entity Search API

 Use this quickstart to make your first call to Bing Entity Search API.
 This C# console application sends a search request to Bing and parses the response.
 Since it's a console application, it displays a text-based version of the response for illustrative purposes only.